nicekiwi/quelle/README.md

 Quelle (Source)
 =============

-A full featured web-interface for administering games based on Valve's Source Engine.
+A full featured web-interface to manage servers for games based on Valve's Source Engine.

 - On the fly Config editing with sheduling support
 - Event creation with assigned Configs, Maps and pushied data